TEL: 213.617.5561

-John M. Landry is special counsel in the firm's Los Angeles office.
-He is a member of the firm's Corporate/Securities Litigation Team and the Antitrust and Trade Regulation practice group.
+John M. Landry is a special counsel in the firm's Los Angeles office.
+He is a member of the firm's Business Trial Practice Group.

 Areas of Practice

-Mr. Landry practices in a broad spectrum of subject areas with emphasis on securities and antitrust litigation.
-Mr. Landry also has experience in accountants’ liability litigation, corporate control contests and responding to Securities and Exchange Commission investigations.
-His clients have included Microsoft, Philip Morris, Merrill Lynch, Merck, Medco Health Solutions and Citibank.
+John practices in a broad spectrum of subject areas with emphasis on class action defense, antitrust and securities litigation.
+John also has experience in accountants’ liability litigation, corporate control contests and responding to Securities and Exchange Commission investigations.
+He has represented Microsoft, Philip Morris, Merrill Lynch, Merck, Medco Health Solutions and Citibank.

 Represented Credit Suisse in Enron-related securities litigation brought by several investment funds in California state court.
 Mr. Landry was involved in developing defense strategies and conducting key offensive discovery of individuals responsible for the plaintiffs' investment decisions.